BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

  {12, 0}, {13, 0}]
 {% endhighlight %}

 Both nodes are executing calculation to determine a new state for living cells.
-You can run game also across diferrent servers.
+You can run game also across diferrent servers in the network.
 You can do that like that:

 {% highlight plain %}
 # start node1